FlameHorizon/Lapis/doc/StringExt/Contains.md

 ### Parameters

 **Str** `String` <br>
-A source string which will be examined.
+A source string which will examined.

 **Value** `String` <br>
 The string to seek.